dblock/run.dblock.org/_posts/2018/2018-06-22-upgrading-to-a-running-watch.md

 I wanted either [di.fm](https://www.di.fm) or long tracks from [Soundcloud](https://soundcloud.com/stream).
 I learned that to sync music with the Ionic you needed a computer, which was odd but survivable.
 I [downloaded](https://www.klickaud.com) some SoundCloud tracks onto my laptop and spent a while looking for a way to just copy MP3 files to the watch.
 The process is actually much more bizarre as the Ionic Mac app only syncs iTunes playlists with the watch, so I had to add the MP3s to iTunes, then choose which playlists to sync.
 That works well, albeit slowly.

-The watch easily connects to my bluetooth headphones and plays music well.
-It will cut off occasionally for a split second, but it hasn't been too annoying or janky.
+The watch easily connects to my bluetooth headphones and plays music.
+It will cut off often for a split second, and will cut off a lot in a crowded race if you wear it on the opposite hand of your bluetooth headphones receiver.
+See [this post](https://community.fitbit.com/t5/Ionic/Abysmal-Bluetooth-Range/m-p/3012393) for details.

 ![]({{ site.url }}/images/posts/2018/2018-06-22-upgrading-to-a-running-watch/music.jpg)